 New Dawn Counselling Centre

 Please refer to our website for our full Coronavirus (COVID-19) response.
-Many of our counsellors are now working remotely so that clients and counsellors are not required to come in to the centre.

 New Dawn Counselling Centre is a Community Interest Company (CIC) that provides accessible counselling to the whole community.